aautushka/rave/README.md

 };
 ```
 # Conclusions
 * To this day, the good ol' C remains the fastest solution, nothing can really beat it.
 And nothing would.
-In the end we are all trying hard to bring the C performance back to C++
+In the end we are all trying hard to bring the C performance back to C++.
-* With C++ templates and metaprogramming techniques modern compilers do wonders: we can hardly outdo C, but we can get close.
-Besides the code gets more object-oriented, tremendously helping in the long run
+* With C++ templates and metaprogramming techniques, the modern compilers do wonders: we can hardly outdo C, but we can get close.
+Besides the code gets more object-oriented, tremendously helping in the long run.
 * The classic C++ vtable solution remains viable enough, it's reasonably fast and reasonably nice.
 But I love templates better.
-One major downside is the tons of boilerplate code.
+One major downside is the tons of hard to get rid of boilerplate code.
 * Boost MSM is great, but it's a little heavy-weight for my purposes.
-* Boost Statechart does not look great performance-wise.
-I used to use it a lot in production code because of its expressive power, but one needs to be aware of its performance
+* Boost Statechart does not look that good, performance-wise.
+I used to use it a lot in production code because of its expressive powers, but one needs to be aware of performance issues.
+There are rumors about Statechart's reliance on RTTI, which might be an explanation, but one never knows.
 * Don't know why, but std::function is so slow.
-I will investigate this one more.
+I will investigate this one more, because the m4 machine should ideally match the m8, both of them are base on same idea.